 Ferry to Kefalonia

-Passengers travelling by ferry to Kefalonia arrive to the biggest island of the Ionian Sea in Greece, in a "world full of paradoxes"!
+Passengers traveling by ferry to Kefalonia arrive at the biggest island of the Ionian Sea in Greece, in a "world full of paradoxes"!

 Even from a distance the size of Kefalonia is noticeable by passengers approaching with ferry Kefalonia.
 It is the largest of the Ionian Islands and is situated almost in the center of the Ionian Sea.
 The highest mountain of the island group, Mount Ainos with an elevation of 1628 m, is also located on Kefalonia Island.
 It is completely covered by unique fir trees.

-Passengers travelling to the destination Kefalonia find a “world of paradoxes”.
+Passengers traveling to the destination Kefalonia find a “world of paradoxes”.
 Peculiar geological phenomena have been the source of tribal knowledge.
 One of those paradoxes takes place in Katavothres near Argostoli.
-Tons of sea water rush in through some cracks in the rocks on the shore and vanish underground.
+Tons of seawater rush in through some cracks in the rocks on the shore and vanish underground.
 This has been going on for ages.
-Those who leave the island with ferry from Kefalonia or might want to visit further Greek Islands, stay with the memories of a rich cultural experience.
+Those who leave the island by ferry from Kefalonia or might want to visit further Greek Islands, stay with the memories of rich cultural experience.
 Kefalonia has a lot to offer regarding culture.
-Regarding music and literature Kefalonia has to show a rich cultural heritage.
+Regarding music and literature, Kefalonia has to show a rich cultural heritage.

 Schedules & Prices Kefalonia

 Choose your departure port and date and get all current ferry schedules and prices for Kefalonia!